AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java 17 or above installed.
 2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 ## Glossary

 - Mainstream OS: Windows, Linux, Unix, MacOS
 - WPM (Words Per Minute): A measure of typing speed, indicating how many words a user types per minute.
 - CPM (Characters Per Minute): A measure of typing speed based on the number of characters typed per minute.
+- score: WPM * Accuracy

 ## Instructions for manual testing